alahiff/diff/README.md

 	DIFF_ATTR_DTYPE	 -- the type of an attribute differs between files

+	DIFF_DATA_SHAPE  -- datasets shape differ

-	DIFF_DATA        -- one or more values in a dataset differs
+	DIFF_DATA_VALUE  -- one or more values in a dataset differs

 	DIFF_ATTR_VALUE  -- value of an attribute differs